From Canada to Cambodia, we are working together

 For more information about Ratanak International (UK), please click here.

-Mark Cushman, Country Director – USA
+Mark Cushman, National Office Director – USA

-Before joining Ratanak International USA as the Country Director, Mark was the Church Partnership Liaison with a non-profit ministry involved with church planting and other evangelistic ministries in Azerbaijan, Georgia and Iran.
+Before joining Ratanak International USA as the National Office Director, Mark was the Church Partnership Liaison with a non-profit ministry involved with church planting and other evangelistic ministries in Azerbaijan, Georgia and Iran.
 Previously, he has also sat on the Elders Council Board for Five Stone Churches, which was involved in church planting, church renewal and strengthening.
 Mark enjoys teaching both internationally and domestically within a church and educational context and has a passion for evangelism to the most unreached parts of the world, especially within Muslim countries.
 Mark is actively involved in leading seeker small groups and discipleship, and is a participating member at Willowcreek Community Church in South Barrington, IL.

 For over ten years, Mark has been gainfully employed in the fraud division for a major Insurance company in Chicago, IL.
 He began his career as an Investigative Assistant with the Bureau of Alcohol, Tobacco and Firearms.
 Mark has investigated various organized crime rings, many of which have utilized prostituted and sexual exploited women as forerunners to defraud monies from the insurance company.
 However, he did not fully realize the pervasiveness of the problem until he was serving in Cambodia in a different ministry capacity and had an encounter with a Cambodian who was actively involved in the sexual exploitation of children.